Ashonko/copydate-calendar/README.md

 ## Installation

-### From Obsidian Community Plugins (Recommended)
-1. Open Obsidian Settings
-2. Navigate to Community Plugins
-3. Search for "CopyDate Calendar"
-4. Click Install and then Enable

 ### Manual Installation
 1. Download the latest release from GitHub
 2. Extract the files to your Obsidian plugins folder: